google/WebFundamentals/src/content/en/fundamentals/glossary.md

 setup so that the animation doesn't have to do any expensive calculations.
 For a detailed introduction, [check out Paul Lewis' guide on his blog](https://aerotwist.com/blog/flip-your-animations/).

-### aria-activedescendant / Active Descendant

-Setting the active descendant of an element to another elements ID allows us to tell assistive technology that an element should be presented to the user as the referenced element when its parent actually has the focus.
-To learn more about aria-activedescendant [check out the guide on Web Fundamentals](/web/fundamentals/accessibility/semantics-aria/aria-labels-and-relationships#aria-activedescendant).